awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 1. **`x-edge-detailed-result-type`**

-   When the `x-edge-result-type` field is not `Error`, this field contains the same value as `x-edge-result-type`\.
-When the `x-edge-result-type` field is `Error`, this field contains the specific type of error\.
-Possible values include:
+   When the value of the `x-edge-result-type` field is `Error`, this field contains the specific type of error\.
+When the object was served to the viewer from the [Origin Shield](origin-shield.md) cache, this field contains `OriginShieldHit`\.
+In all other cases, this field contains the same value as `x-edge-result-type`\.
+Possible values for this field include:
    + `AbortedOrigin` – The server encountered an issue with the origin\.
    + `ClientCommError` – The response to the viewer was interrupted due to a communication problem between the server and the viewer\.
    + `ClientGeoBlocked` – The distribution is configured to refuse requests from the viewer’s geographic location\.